 The Policy takes effect on the date specified in writing by Physicians Health Plan.
 Coverage under the Policy begins at 12:01 a.m. and ends at 12:00 midnight Eastern Time.
 The Policy remains in effect as long as the Premium is paid when it is due, subject to termination of the Policy.

-We are delivering the Policy in the State of Michigan.
-The laws of the State of Michigan are the laws that govern the Policy.
-This Policy also complies with all applicable federal law.
+We are delivering the Policy in the Sta are the laws that govern the Policy.
+The law. ate of Michigan.
+The law his Policy also complies vs of the State of Michigan s with all applicable federal BNR00800-RX09E593, effective 1/1/22 [5] Individual Policy